NBISweden/workshop-reproducible-research/pages/nextflow/nextflow-3-executing-workflows.md

 * Remove the `results` directory and re-run the workflow again using the `-resume` flag.

-We removed all of the results we used before, but we still managed to resume the workflow and use its cache - how come?
+We removed all the results we used before, but we still managed to resume the workflow and use its cache - how come?
 Remember that Nextflow uses the `work` directory to run all of its tasks, while the `results` directory is just where we have chosen to publish our outputs.
 We can thus delete the `results`